marklogic/mlxprs/README.md

 This is less secure, but may be useful for situations where you can't obtain or use a your own CA, such as when connecting to a IP address rather than a hostname.

+Testing with some versions of VS Code has shown that if the project has a file named build.gradle and the VS Code Java Extension is enabled, the `marklogic.rejectUnauthorized` setting may be ignored.
+If you see this behavior, disabling the Java Extension is recommended to ensure the setting works properly.

 ### Query Eval configuration override

 You can override your VS Code configured settings by using a block comment as the first language token